guuhi/guuhi/README.md

 - **Databases:** Firebase, MySQL
 - **Design:** Figma

-### 📂 Projects
-You can find my school and personal projects in my repositories below.

 <!--
 **guuhi/guuhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.